Surface slices and homology spheres: Introduction

 In this paper, we establish a clear difference between these two properties, namely:

 \begin{Thm} There exist an infinite number of integer homology 3-spheres that are embeddable in an integer homology 4-sphere but not in any homotopy 4-sphere. \end{Thm}

 For the purposes of this paper, we work entirely in the smooth category.
+The outline of the paper is as follows:

+In Section 2, we give a gauge theoretic obstruction to embedding a manifold $Y$ in $S^4$, modeled after a strategy of Donald using a theorem of Taubes.
+The obstruction requires a definite cobordism from $Y$ to a specific 3-manifold, as well as a specific $\pi_1$ condition on the cobordism.

-We construct our examples via branched covers of cross sectional slices of knotted spheres.
-One of the main advantages to this perspective is that there is a natural inclusion of branched covers $\Sigma_n(S^3,K) \subset \Sigma_n(S^4,F)$.
+In Section 3, we construct our examples via branched covers of cross sectional slices $K$ of knotted spheres $F$.
+The knotted spheres in question are spun knots.
+One of the main advantages to this perspective is that there is a natural inclusion of cyclic branched covers $\Sigma_n(S^3,K) \subset \Sigma_n(S^4,F)$.
 This fact has been used to great effect as an obstruction to double slicing of knots, but in the case of our proof, we will use it to describe families of 3-manifolds embeddable in homology 4-spheres.
+Moreover, our construction comes with a canonical cobordism to a standard manifold as required by the obstruction.

+In Section 4, we verify the $\pi_1$ condition as well as the definiteness of our canonical cobordism, and show how our $\pi_1$ condition can be used to prove the main theorem.
+We also verify that we have infinitely many examples using a hyperbolic geometry argument.